Atry/lift-tutorial/diff.rst

 automatic differentiation.
 Reverse mode is just as simple as forward mode.

-A very simple example with only monad.
+A very simple example with only monads.

 .. math::